CLImage: Human-Annotated Datasets for Complementary-Label Learning: Conclusion

-\paragraph{Observation 2: imbalanced complementary label annotation} Next, we analyze the distribution of the collected complementary labels.
-The frequency of the complementary labels for the CLCIFAR datasets are reported in Figure~\ref{fig:label-dist}.
-As we can see in the figure, the annotators have specific bias on certain labels.
-For instance, the annotators have a preference for ``airplane'' and ``automobile'' in CLCIFAR10 and a preference for ``people'' and ``flower'' in CLCIFAR20.
-In CLCIFAR10, the annotations are biased towards the labels with longer names whereas in CLCIFAR20, they are biased towards the labels with shorter, more concrete and understandable names.
+\textbf{Observation 2: imbalanced complementary label annotation} Next, we analyze the distribution of the collected complementary labels.
+The frequency of the complementary labels for the CLCIFAR10 and CLMicroImageNet10 (CLMIN10) datasets are reported in Figure~\ref{fig:label-dist-cl10}.
+As we can see in the figure, the annotators exhibit specific biases towards certain labels.
+For instance, in CLCIFAR10, annotators prefer ``airplane'' and ``automobile'', while in CLMIN10, they prefer ``pizza'' and ``torch''.
+In CLCIFAR10, the bias is towards labels in different categories, as vehicles (``airplane'', ``automobile'') versus animals (``cat'', ``bird'').
+In contrast, in CLMIN10, the bias is towards items that are easily recognizable (``pizza'' and ``torch'') and against those that are less familiar (``cardigan'' or ``alp'').

-\paragraph{Observation 3: biased transition matrix} Finally, we visualize the empirical transition matrix using the collected complementary labels in Figure~\ref{fig:twoimgs}.
+\textbf{Observation 3: biased transition matrix} Finally, we visualize the empirical transition matrix using the collected CLs in Figure~\ref{fig:twoimgs}.
 Based on the first two observations, we could imagine that the transition matrix is biased.
 By inspecting Figure~\ref{fig:twoimgs}, we further discover that the bias in the complementary labels are dependent on the true labels.
-For instance, in CLCIFAR10, despite we see more annotations on airplane and automobile in aggregate, conditioning on the transportation-related labels (``airplane'', ``automobile'', ``ship'' and ``truck''), the distribution of the complementary labels becomes more biased towards other animal-related labels (``bird'', ``cat'', etc.) Next, we study the impact of the bias and noise on existing CLL algorithms.
+For instance, in CLCIFAR10, despite we see more annotations on airplane and automobile in aggregate, conditioning on the transportation-related labels (``airplane'', ``automobile'', etc), the distribution of the complementary labels becomes more biased towards other animal-related labels (``bird'', ``cat'', etc.) Furthermore, this observation holds true on CLMIN10 as well.
+Next, we study the impact of the bias and noise on existing CLL algorithms.